ChangelogBook a demoSign up

 Once your team has decided on any changes to the data model and mapped data pipelines from sources to destinations, you can plan for any updates that will be needed for each downstream consumer or tool.

-Once you've broken down the migration according to key phases on the roadmap, you can estimate effort based on personnel, number of events, and number of sources and destinations.
+Once you've broken the migration into the phases on the roadmap, you can estimate effort based on personnel, number of events, and number of sources and destinations.

 Our estimates below—and designated personnel—are based on our experience helping customers migrate to Hightouch Events.
 Every organization is different, though, and migration time can vary significantly based on organizational and technical factors.